siko74/AzureNotebooks/README.md

 ###What environemnts are supported and how can I install packages?

 Python 2.7.11 (Anaconda 4.1.0) and Python 3.5.1 (Anaconda 4.1).
-- You can install packages in Python: '!pip install <pkg name>'
+- You can install packages in Python: `!pip install <pkg name>`
 - You can also install packages using conda: '!conda install --name root <pkg name> -y'

 We also support R (3.3.0 running MRO)
-- You can install packages in R: 'install.packages(“pkg name”)'
+- You can install packages in R: 'install.packages(“pkg

 [Full FAQs](https://notebooks.azure.com/faq)

 ##Resources
+Few links to DG, Jupyter.org, Welcome notebooks, samples.